ShanePerry/objective-c-style-guide/README.md

 # DAV Objective-C style guide.

-This style guide outlines the coding conventions for raywenderlich.com.
+This style guide outlines the coding conventions for DAV.

 ## Introduction